maccheroncelli/CRYPTO-CHECKER/README.md

 - Enter a cryptocurrency address (Bitcoin, Ethereum, or TRON) or Bitcoin transaction ID.
 - Press the "Open Websites" button or hit Enter to open relevant websites.
-- An instance of Chrome will be loaded with all websites pre-searched with your search term.
+- An instance of Chrome will be loaded with all websites pre-searched with search term.
-- Simple.. yet effective.
+- Simple.. enjoy the efficiencies.

 ## Supported Searches and Websites